xXleowXx/gitlab-charts/doc/installation/cloud/openshift.md

 ## Known Limitations

-The GitLab Operator is still being developed so before getting started here are a few known limitations.
+The GitLab Operator is being actively developed, and currently has a few known limitations.

 ### Object storage must use in-cluster MinIO